lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

     include unbreakable.inc

     run 0 post no

+.. admonition:: If you are using LAMMPS-GUI
+    :class: gui

+    Select *Start Tutorial 2* from the *Tutorials* menu of LAMMPS-GUI and follow the instructions.
+This will select a folder, create one if necessary, and place several files into it.
+The initial input file, set up for a single-point energy calculation, will also be loaded into the editor under the name *unbreakable.lmp*.
+Additional files are a data file containing the CNT topology and geometry, named *unbreakable.data*, a parameters file named *unbreakable.inc*, as well as the scripts required for the second part of the tutorial.

 The chosen unit system is *real* (therefore distances are in Ångströms (Å), times in femtoseconds (fs), and energies in kcal/mol), the